thousandhips/cs190-ps2/README.md

     * [new branch]      master     -> upstream/master
     ```

-Now here is what you do every time you want to merge in upstream changes (note that this can get a load more complicated if there are merge conflicts in the upstream changes&mdash;I'm arranging for you not to experience that yet:
+Now here is what you do every time you want to merge in upstream changes (note that this can get a load more complicated if there are merge conflicts in the upstream changes&mdash;I'm arranging for you _not_ to experience that complexity yet):

     ```
     $ git rebase upstream/master